rath1363/team1/README.md

-PROJECT MILESTONE 1
+# PROJECT MILESTONE 1

-Project Title:
+## Project Title:
 	- My Weekend In Miami

+## Team Members:
+	- Tara Panzarino
+	- Rajat Thaker
+	- Cody Thornton
+	- Brock Whitbread-Cole

-Vision Statement:
+## Vision Statement:
 	- Miami, Florida is one of the top travel destinations in the United States.
 As a domestic travel location, Miami is suitable for brief weekend getaways.
 Our application allows